 However, amphetamine use can cause different health issues, such as:

 More importantly, amphetamine use can also lead to psychosis similar to acute paranoid schizophrenia.
-Amphetamine psychosis occurs even in healthy individuals, lasting from hours to days.
+Amphetamine psychosis occurs even in healthy individuals, lasting short-term from hours to days.
 It does not usually reside until the substance has been eliminated.

 Psychotic symptoms will typically present as hallucinations (primarily auditory and/or visual) and persecutory delusions (occurs when paranoia is extreme).
 However, more symptoms do exist.